Frequently Asked Questions

 I’m not hiring right now.
 As the channel grows I hope to bring on some video editing, admin, graphic design, and social media help.
 If you are skilled in those fields feel free to reach out via the contact page.

-8. I ordered plans, but the link doesn’t work.
+7. I ordered plans, but didn’t receive the download or the link doesn’t work.